php-ru/symfony-docs-ru/serializer.rst

 Installation
 ------------

-In applications using :doc:`Symfony Flex </setup/flex>`, run this command to install the serializer before using it:
+In applications using :ref:`Symfony Flex <symfony-flex>`, run this command to install the serializer before using it:

 .. code-block:: terminal

-    $ composer require symfony/serializer
+    $ composer require symfony/serializer-pack

 Using the Serializer Service
 ----------------------------